 MATS: We have a limited number of rental mats.
 These mats are completely laundered between uses.
 They are washed thoroughly and dried completely.
 The rental rate is $5.

 TOWELS: You may rent a clean laundered 20"x40" towel for $2.

 ALSO, we sell mats, towels, and other yoga goodies in our retail area!

 We do not sell or encourage use of plastic water bottles.
 Bring your own bottle or canteen and fill up at our Hydration Station, which pours forth pure, filtered water.
 We sell canteens in case you forget yours.

 Make sure you review our class schedule and select an appropriate class for your level and your schedule.
-You can register online and even sign up at the studio.
+You can register online, use our Mobile App, and even sign up at the studio.
 Make sure you allow for time to find parking and for checking in.
-Please note that we have an agreement with a nearby garage for $4 for 2.5 hours of parking.
-We must validate your parking ticket in order for you to get the discount rate.
 We highly encourage public transit and cycling.
-If you ride a bike, you may bring it upstairs and leave it in our secure reception area.
+If you ride a bike.
+Make sure you use a U-lock and not a cable lock.

 You may pay by cash or credit card.

 We recommend Online Registration for our busier classes in order to secure your space.

 (please read this so it's not awkward for all of us later!)